jerryanziyuan/Segmenting_Resturant/README.md

 ## Project Motivation<a name="motivation"></a>

-For this project, I was interestested in using Seattle Airbnb data from 2017 to better understand:
+For this project, I was interestested in using Four Squares API data to help cluster Tornoto neibrohoods.

-1.What neighborhoods share similar average prices?
-Where do you look for an Airbnb given a specific budget?
-2.What are the top 10 neighborhood groups in terms of average listing price?
-3.Which review score has the highest correlation with the listing price?
-4.What are the predictors for the listed price, and how do we price a house on Airbnb?

 ## File Descriptions <a name="files"></a>

-There is three jupyter notebooks
+There are three jupyter notebooks, one pdf report, and a powerpoint slide

 ## Results<a name="results"></a>

-The main findings of the code can be found at the powerpoint slides
+The main findings of the code can be found at the powerpoint slide

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>